How Stock Chart Helps You in Your Analysis?

 Learn Stock Chart Types

-The stock chart can vary in their construction form bar charts to candle chart to a line chart to volume chart, mostly all the popular trading software will provide you option to switch between the various types of stock graphs, as well as the ability to overlay various technical indicator on the chart you can also vary the time frame shown by a chart.
+The stock chart can vary in its construction from bar charts to candle charts to a line chart to volume chart, mostly all the popular trading software will provide you option to switch between the various types of stock graphs, as well as the ability to overlay various technical indicator on the chart you can also vary the time frame shown by a chart.

-Stock charts are classified into different types depending on how they are representing price, few of this chart are discussed below:
+Stock charts are classified into different types depending on how they are representing price, few of these charts are discussed below:

 - It shows four pieces of information: the opening price, closing price, high of the day, and low of the day.